Destin, Florida: Tourism

 The white beaches and emerald waters of the Destin area draw many tourists.
-Florida's Department of Environmental Protection estimates that more than 80 percent of the Emerald Coast's 4.5 million yearly visitors travel to the region to visit Destin.
-Visitors can charter fishing vessels from the harbor, and there are 12 beach access points in the city.
+Florida's Department of Environmental Protection estimates that more than 80% of the Emerald Coast's 4.5 million yearly visitors travel to the region to visit Destin.
+Visitors can charter fishing vessels from the harbor, and 12 beach access points are in the city.
 Among the access points is Henderson Beach State Recreation Area.
 A portion of the Gulf Islands National Seashore, the Okaloosa Day Use Area, is just across East Pass on Santa Rosa Island.

 The sand on Destin's beaches is some of the whitest in the world.
-The sand comes from the Appalachian Mountains, and is made of finely ground quartz crystal giving the appearance of sugar.
+The sand comes from the Appalachian Mountains, and is made of finely ground quartz crystal, giving the appearance of sugar.
 Residue flows down the Apalachicola River and is deposited into the Gulf of Mexico.
-Because of the currents the sand drifts west along the Gulf Coast and settles from east of Panama City to the Alabama coast.
+Because of the currents, the sand drifts west along the Gulf Coast and settles from east of Panama City to the Alabama coast.

-Several events also take place throughout the year as well.
-For the month of October, the annual Destin Fishing Rodeo draws anglers to Destin each year since 1948.
-Also in the month of October is the Destin Seafood Festival, where fresh seafood and local artists gather for one weekend every October.
+Several events take place throughout the year as well.
+For October, the annual Destin Fishing Rodeo draws anglers to Destin each year since 1948.
+Also, the Destin Seafood Festival is when fresh seafood and local artists meet for one weekend every October.

 In addition to an assortment of hotels and motels, many high-rise condominiums are located in Destin.
 The first condominiums in Destin were built in the 1970s, and construction continues today.
-Visitors play a large part in Destin's economy – the city's population of around 12,000 balloons to 40,000 during the tourist season.
+Visitors play a large part in Destin's economy – the city's population of around 12,000 increasess to 40,000 during the tourist season.

-Real estate in Destin, Florida, is comprised in large part by privately owned vacation rentals, consisting of condominiums, beach homes, townhomes, resorts, studios, cottages, and a few bungalows.
+Real estate in Destin is comprised in large part by privately owned vacation rentals, consisting of condominiums, beach homes, townhomes, resorts, studios, cottages, and a few bungalows.
 Most vacation properties are found on the south side of US Hwy 98 near the Gulf, while most locals live on the northern side of US Hwy 98 by the Choctawhatchee Bay.

 Destin's surroundings include other popular tourist destinations.
 Sandestin, located to the east in Walton County, is a popular golf and beach resort.
 Further east along the coast are the master-planned community of Seaside, filming location of the 1998 movie The Truman Show; Grayton Beach, Florida; and Rosemary Beach, Florida.
 To the west are Navarre Beach and Pensacola Beach, and the Civil War fortification Fort Pickens is located at the western end of Santa Rosa Island.
 Many celebrities own homes in the area.